lovesegfault/beautysh/README.rst

 ========

 Beautysh takes upon itself the hard task of beautifying Bash scripts (yeesh).
-Beautifying Bash scripts is not trivial.
-Bash scripts aren't like C or Java programs — they have a lot of ambiguous syntax, and (shudder) keywords can be used as variables.
+Processing Bash scripts is not trivial, they aren't like C or Java programs — they have a lot of ambiguous syntax, and (shudder) keywords can be used as variables.
 Years ago, while testing the first version of this program, I encountered this example:

 .. code:: shell